 Sunset is the “wow” choice.
 Golden light hits the bridge, the skyline glows, and the Bay reflects warm colors.
 If you’re choosing based on vibe alone, sunset is hard to beat.

-Don’t automatically avoid fog.
+Don’t automatically avoid Karl the Fog.
 Fog can create the most iconic Golden Gate moments — the bridge appearing and disappearing in mist.
 It’s moody, cinematic, and extremely “San Francisco.”

 Very close.
-The cruise loops near Alcatraz so you can see the island’s shape, shoreline, and the famous cellhouse from a perspective you can’t get from the city.
-It’s not a landing tour, but it’s a dramatic, up-close view that often makes visitors say, “Okay, now I want to visit the island too.”
+The cruise loops near Alcatraz so you can see the shoreline and the famous cellhouse from a perspective you can’t get from the city.
+It’s not a landing tour, but it’s an up-close view that often convinces people to add an island visit next time.

-A good rule is 15–20 minutes before departure.
-That gives you time to check in, board comfortably, and choose the best seating for your preferences (indoor vs. outdoor).
+Plan to arrive 15–20 minutes early.
+That gives you time to check in, board comfortably, and choose your preferred seating (indoor vs. outdoor).
+If it’s a busy weekend or summer afternoon, arriving a bit earlier is a smart move.

-Many Bay Cruises offer snacks and beverages onboard, and some have a full bar available for purchase.
-If you like the idea of a drink with your skyline views, you’re in the right place.
+Many Bay Cruises offer snacks and beverages onboard, and some have a bar available for purchase.
+It’s optional, but it’s a fun “drink-with-a-view” moment if that’s your vibe.

 Many vessels are designed with accessibility in mind, including enclosed main decks that can accommodate wheelchairs.
-Conditions like ramp steepness can vary depending on tide levels, so it’s smart to check accessibility details ahead of time if that’s important for your group.
+Ramp steepness can vary depending on tide levels, so if accessibility is important for your group, it’s worth confirming details with the operator ahead of time.

 Here’s the secret: San Francisco is a city of layers.
 You can’t fully understand it from one angle.